ca-mantis-shrimp/todoist-nvim/README.md

 ---
 # Todoist.Nvim

+_Project Status_: Project is still under active construction, please only install if you plan to help build out the structures with me, this is not intended for end-users yet

 Todoist.nvim is an (relatively) unopinionated wrapper around the Todoists' Sync API with the ability for users to:
 - Review
 - Update